MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS/README.md

 ***On the EC2 Instance***

-## Deploying Project to Kubernetes
+## Deploying Project in Kubernetes

 - Connect to the EKS cluster by updating the kubeconfig file in kubectl
   - In your Ubuntu user's home directory